vlecomte/hungarian-spoonfed/README.md

 - The frequency is based on both the frequency within the corpus of sentences, and a frequency list obtained [on Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Hungarian_webcorpus_frequency_list) (stored in [freq.txt](freq.txt)).
 - The code tries to detect proper nouns and exclude them from the words to be learned, since most of them are very similar to English and don't require separate study.

 The resulting Anki deck is available for download [on AnkiWeb](https://ankiweb.net/shared/info/593843988).
+You can see the first few sentences in order [here](sample.md).

 ## Sentences used
 The sentences I used come from two sources: